hhuang-hep/NPS2023_Simulation/README.md

     - potential solution: add 'module 'unuse /group/nps/modulefiles' after every 'module purge' in NPS_HMS_simu.sh

 3. The option 'g' doesn't show up after 'ccmake ../DVCS/' and 'c' when installing the Geant4 package.
     - solution: after 'ccmake ../DVCS/' and 'c', do another 'c'.
 Now you should see 'g' at the bottom and could generate the Makefile.

+4. "Error in <TSystem::ExpandFileName>: input: $folder_NPS_SOFT, output: $folder_NPS_SOFT" shows when execute 'root'
+    - solution: This error appears when the include path $folder_NPS_SOFT is not assigned and ROOT load 'rootlogon.C' to set up the path for NPS_SOFT.
+Execute ROOT with `root -n` should work.